 Fatigue impacts alertness, which may lead to mistakes and an increase in incidents and injuries.
 Fatigue may result in an individual being less alert, having poor judgement, being slower to react and having decreased motor skills.
-In order to reduce the risk of fatigue impacting bush fire brigade volunteers, the following principles apply on the fire ground.

-3.1 Shift length guideline
+3.1 Shift Length